-- 3.17 Details of all planning applications are available to view at https://planning.mansfield.gov.uk/online-applications/ - 3.18 You can use the site to: - follow the progress of an application, view associated plans and documents, and make comments on an application - search weekly / monthly lists of applications and decisions

-- register to track applications and receive notifications when the status of an application changes, view the application report and decision notice - see if appeals have been lodged and any decisions made - · see recent planning history and property details, including maps and constraints, and search enforcement cases.
+- 3.18 Details of all planning applications are available to view at https://planning.mansfield.gov.uk/online-applications/ - 3.19 You can use the site to: - follow the progress of an application, view associated plans and documents, and make comments on an application - search weekly / monthly lists of applications and decisions - register to track applications and receive notifications when the status of an application changes, view the application report and decision notice - see if appeals have been lodged and any decisions made - see recent planning history and property details, including maps and constraints. - 3.20 You can also make an appointment to view the planning application on a PC terminal and speak to a planning officer at the Civic Centre.